oiraqi/eas/P1-Big-Picture/README.md

 - be derived from, and support the fulfillment of its requirements,
 - take into consideration technological choices, which themselves depend on the software requirements among other things, such as developer skills and expertise.

 However, instead of designing the software architecture from scratch, it's a good idea to use a _proven_, _generic_ architecture that solves _common problems_ as a _starting point_.
 This is what we call _Architectural Model_.
 Then, we _customize_ the architectural model based on specific _requirements_ and _technology_.
+You can think of it as:
+Architectural Model + Specific Requirements + Adopted Technology ==> Architecture

 ### Client/Server (Two-Tier) Model
 ### Multi-Tier SOA Model